 [C] A member unable to participate in the activities of the Society may request inactive status, which will not require the payment of dues.
-He or she may resume active membership when able even though such action may cause the number of members to exceed 100.
+The member may resume active membership when able by notifying the Secretary of an intention to do so even though such action may cause the number of members to exceed 120.

 A quorum shall consist of twenty members.

 [B] The Nominating Committee shall maintain a file of nominations received and shall review each nomination at least once in any year in which there are membership vacancies.
 The Nominating Committee will decide by majority vote which nominations to recommend for consideration by the full membership.
 The Chair of the Nominating Committee will forward its recommendations to the Secretary at least four weeks prior to a semi-annual meeting of the Society.
 If more nominations are on file than there are vacancies, any nomination not forwarded to the President with a recommendation for membership may be considered for three more years.
 At the end of the fourth year, a nomination not yet recommended by the Nominating Committee will be removed from the file and the nominating member notified of this action.
-If the nominating member feels the nominee has made additional contributions to the research, teaching, writing, and/or public presentation of North Carolina since the initial nomination, the member may submit a revised nomination for further consideration.
+If the nominating member reasonably believes the nominee has made additional contributions to the research, teaching, writing, and/or public presentation of North Carolina since the initial nomination, the member may submit a revised nomination for further consideration.

 [C] The President shall present to the full membership during a semi-annual meeting the names and credentials of those nominees recommended for membership by the Nominating Committee.
-The members in attendance shall vote by paper ballot “yea” or “nay” on each nominee, requiring a two-thirds “yea” vote of those present..
+The members in attendance shall vote by paper ballot “yea” or “nay” on each nominee, requiring a two-thirds “yea” vote of those present.
 This requirement may be superseded by a successful motion from the floor for a voice vote by acclamation for the entire slate of new nominees presented.
 Each new member elected shall be sent a letter of invitation to membership by the President.
-The letter shall emphasize the honor that membership in the Society conveys and shall stress that members are expected to attend meetings as often as possible and be an active member of the Society.
-The nominee shall be asked to indicate by letter or email if he or she accepts membership.
+The letter shall emphasize the honor that membership in the Society conveys and shall stress that members are expected to attend meetings as often as possible and be active members of the Society.
+The nominee shall be asked to indicate by letter or email if the nominee accepts membership.
 Failure to respond within a year shall be considered a declination of the invitation.
 A nominee who fails to respond or who declines the invitation to membership may, however, be re-nominated when future membership vacancies occur.

-[Original constitution amended 1958, 1969, 1970, 1974, 1980, 1983, 1985, 1991, 1992, 2009, 2013 and 2016]
+[Original constitution amended 1958, 1969, 1970, 1974, 1980, 1983, 1985, 1991, 1992, 2009, 2013, 2016, and 2023.]

 See also the Constitution.